How To Choose the

-I am certainly not saying they are all like this.
+They are all like this.
 I am sure that many great photographers proved great workshops.
-I am encouraging you to do your homework first.
+I encourage you to do your homework first.
 Read the reviews.
 Find out whether paying more is worth it and what the group sizes are.

 The Right Style Workshop

 Photographic style is important.
 We run our photography workshops in Asia mainly on documentary and street style photography.
 A lot of what we do includes photographing people.
 This is a little unusual as many travel photography workshops tend to concentrate on places and landscapes.